kobebuckley/randomize_anime/README.md

         *(current) Advanced Project:

-        1. Jikan
+        1. Jikan - pulling data from Jikan and putting it into the nested version  - *IN PROGRESS*
         2. Pandas
-        3. from command line input to a website / UI interface - completed minimal version
+        3. from command line input to a website / UI interface - *COMPLETED* minimal version

         High Level Project: (still thinking about overall ideas for this one ... )